anupamadh/anupamadh/README.md

 ### Hi there👋

-        - I'm Anupama Dhir, a Software Tester and Automation enthusiast
+        - I'm Anupama Dhir, a Software Engineer and Automation enthusiast
         - 🌱 I'm an AWS Certified Solutions Architect - Associate
         - 👯 I’m looking to work on Cloud Projects as a Solutions Architect
         - 😄 Pronouns: She/Her